HDG-Community/hdg-wiki-two/content/blog/what-we-talk-about-affinification.md

 tags: [blog]
 author: Kanagen
 draft: false
-description: Sui Generis Author Kanagen talks Affinification
+description: *Sui Generis* author Kanagen talks about affinification.
 ---
 ## Introduction
 What we have here is a failure to communicate.